sous-chefs/java/README.md

 * `node['java']['install_flavor']` - Flavor of JVM you would like
-installed (`oracle`, `oracle_rpm`, `openjdk`, `ibm`, `windows`), default `openjdk` on Linux/Unix platforms, `windows` on Windows platforms.
+installed (`oracle`, `oracle_rpm`, `openjdk`, `ibm`, `windows`), default `openjdk` on Linux/Unix platforms, `nil` on Windows platforms.
+Windows platforms will need to specify `windows` or `chocolatey`. `chocolatey` will only support JDK 7 & 8
 * `node['java']['jdk_version']` - JDK version to install, defaults to
   `'6'`.
 * `node['java']['java_home']` - Default location of the